Saint Catherine, Egypt

-Saint Catherine (سانت كاترين, /arz/; Αγία Αικατερίνη; also spelled Saint Katrine) is a town located in the South Sinai Governorate of Egypt, situated at the foot of Mount Sinai.
+Saint Catherine (سانت كاترين, /arz/; also spelled Saint Katrine) is a town located in the South Sinai Governorate of Egypt, situated at the foot of Mount Sinai.
 The city is the site of Saint Catherine's Monastery.

 The city is 1586 m above sea level and is 120 km from Nuweiba.
 In 1994, its population was 4,603 people.
 In 2002, the Saint Catherine area was declared a UNESCO World Heritage Site.

 History

 During Egypt’s Pharaonic Era (3200-323 BCE), although Saint Catherine was not yet established as a city, the area was part of the Egyptian Empire in the province of "Deshret Reithu."

 In the 16th century BCE, the Egyptian pharaohs built the way of Shur across Sinai to Beersheba and on to Jerusalem.
 The region provided the Egyptian Empire with turquoise, gold, and copper.
 Well-preserved ruins of mines and temples are found not far from Saint Catherine at Serabit el-Khadim and Wadi Mukattab, the Valley of Inscription.
 They include temples from the 12th Dynasty, dedicated to Hathor, goddess of love, music, and beauty, and from the New Kingdom dedicated to Sopdu, the god of the Eastern Desert.